 - Download and set up the mobile apps for the social networks that your clientele frequents the most.

 - Turn on notifications.
-Now, make sure that you do a “do not disturb” parameters or set the notifications to badges and not sounds so you don’t get woken up in the middle of the night.
+Now, make sure that you set “do not disturb” parameters or set the notifications to badges and not sounds so you don’t get woken up in the middle of the night.